dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] filePath`: The file path of the JSON file.
+`[in] filePath` The file path of the JSON file.
-`[in out] error`:  The error occurs when the JSON data is invalid.
+`[in out] error`  The error occurs when the JSON data is invalid.
 You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**